 The following keywords are used to convey conformance requirements:

-Must indicates a mandatory requirement.
+“Must” indicates a mandatory requirement.
 Synonymous with "is required to."

-Must not also indicates a mandatory requirement, but the requirement is to not do something.
+“Must not” also indicates a mandatory requirement, but the requirement is to not do something.

-May indicates an optional, permissible action and often suggests one possible way of conforming to a more general requirement.
+“May” indicates an optional, permissible action and often suggests one possible way of conforming to a more general requirement.

 What is neither required nor prohibited by the language of the requirements is permitted.